ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 The 'call' workflow produces a VCF of candidate variant calls, a tab-delimited summary file, and a bedgraph file reporting fragment coverage across the reference.

 The output VCF and its corresponding summary.txt file contain records for each mismatched base in an MNP, so that quality information for the mismatches can be used for machine learning-based error correction.
 See [output fields](#satmut\_utils-'call'-output-fields) or the output VCF header for column/feature descriptions.

-A number of useful R functions exist in prototype.summarization\_utils.r for parsing and summarizing the VCF summary file.
-For example, records for MNPs can be collapsed for ease of analysis.

 ### satmut\_utils 'call' output fields